asilata/minimal/practical.md

 ### Buses in Klosterneuburg/IST

-Both the IST Shuttle (Bus 142) and the Bus 239 stop in front of the Institute, as well as at Stadtplatz Klosterneuburg, and travel to the U-Bahn stop Heiligenstadt on line U4.
+Both the IST Shuttle (Bus 142) and the Bus 400 stop in front of the Institute, as well as at Stadtplatz Klosterneuburg.

-**Tickets:** The U4 stop Heiligenstadt is the last stop within the city zone.
-A separate fare of 1.70 EUR (payable on the bus) is needed for Bus 239.
+**Tickets:** The ticket costs between 2-3 EUR and is payable on the bus.

 **Schedule and frequency:**
-The trip takes about 25 minutes.
+The trip takes about 15 minutes.
-IST Shuttle service runs once or twice an hour on weekdays, and Bus 239 runs approximately every 30 minutes all week long.
+IST Shuttle (Bus 142) runs once or twice an hour on weekdays but not on Sunday.
+Bus 400 runs approximately every 30 minutes all week long.
-To get to the IST on Sunday, take bus 239 from Heiligenstadt.
-From Stadtplatz Klosterneuburg, you can take Bus 239 or Bus 341.
-More information and the bus schedule can be found [here](https://ist.ac.at/campus-life/shuttle-bus/).

 ### Taxis